GSA/piv-guides/Template-2.md

 Now that you have created a new Page to start your guide, this **Example Outline** will help you to structure and develop content for your guide.

-  1. If you have not already done so, copy and paste this **Example Outline** below into your new Page.
+  1. If you have not already done so, copy and paste this **Example Outline** into your new Page.

 ## Overview